 Graduate Study in Jewish Studies

-Students may pursue the Ph.D. with a Jewish studies specialty in any Laney Graduate School program.
+Students may pursue their Ph.D. with a Jewish studies specialty in any Laney Graduate School program.
 Core faculty members of TIJS work directly with graduate students in such areas as history, religion, Islamic civilizations, anthropology, and comparative literature.
 While Ph.D. students are firmly integrated in their respective disciplinary departments, they enrich and deepen that experience through the interdisciplinary contacts of the intellectual life of the Tam Institute.

 Application for doctoral study in a Jewish studies-related field is made directly to the appropriate departmental program.
 Doctoral students interested in Jewish studies pursue research rooted in their home departments and disciplines, including the Department of History the Department of Anthropology, the Islamic Civilizations Studies ICIVS program, the Department of Comparative Literature, or the Graduate Division of Religion GDR .
 Jewish studies-affiliated Ph.D. work could take place within any other discipline in the humanities or social sciences.